 Each Fall, LOSFA conducts workshops and/or webinars for professional school counselors.
 These workshops/webinars are designed to update counselors about the student financial aid and college access process so they can best assist their students in preparing for their crucial first year of college.
 At each workshop/webinar, LOSFA representatives instruct counselors on the latest changes to both federal and state aid programs, completion of the FAFSA and other LOSFA services.

 LOSFA annually provides presenters for individual high school financial aid workshops for parents and students.
 In Academic Year 2009-2010, LOSFA conducted financial aid and college access workshops at 229 individual high schools and 76 multi-high school events that were attended by 54,650 students and parents.

 LOSFA's annual FLY Tour is a dynamic theatrical presentation that uses poetry, music and drama to communicate the importance of financial literacy and fiscal responsibility.
 Acts featured in the FLY tour will help students learn about financial aid for college, money management, on-campus support services for students and more.

-Aspire to Inspire is a new LOSFA initiative developed by LOSFA coordinator Khristopher Hobbs.
-The program's goal is to provide support and encouragement to students across the state.
-Mr. Hobbs enjoys building consistent and trusting relationships with mentees that provide opportunities for students to reflect, learn about themselves and discover their own truths.
+LOSFA's Aspire to Inspire (A2I) mentoring program was founded by Khristopher Hobbs, A2I Program Administrator and Lead Mentor.
+The program was started with the intention of engaging and helping students who are identified as needed additional support in and out of the classroom.
+Mr. Hobbs and the A2I team enjoy building consistent and trusting relationships with mentees that provide opportunities for students to reflect, learn about themselves and discover their own truths.